lamberta/devkit-doc/guide/install.md

 ~~~

 The update command is also able to check out older versions of the DevKit or different channels of DevKit versions.
 Read the help menu with `basil update --help` for more information on this flexible tool.

+## Hello, World!

+Once `basil` is installed you're ready to create a new game project.
+Take a look at the [Hello, World!
+Guide](../guide/hello-world.html) to see how to get started using the Game Closure DevKit.